neonkore/Nunicode/README.md

 	:::c
 	nunicode_sqlite3_init(0);

-After this point, every connection you open with ``sqlite3_open()`` will have nunicode extension enabled.
+After this point, every new connection will have nunicode extension enabled.
 See *sqlite3/samples/autoextension.c* for the reference.

 [doc]: http://www.sqlite.org/c3ref/load_extension.html